FMMT666/launchpad.py/README.md

       As of 2016/01/24, the "Pro" is now automatically set to "Ableton Live mode", which is required for launchpad.py to work.

+      Notice that the automatic switching into "Ableton Live Mode" does NOT work with Windows 10, due to the SysEx messages issue.

 ### For Launchpad Mk2 users